openremote/openremote/README.md

 ./gradlew clean installDist
 ```

-Next, build the Docker images and start the stack with:
+Next, if you are using Docker Community Edition build the Docker images and start the stack with:

 ```
 docker-compose up --build